 We are setting up a brand new team within Ericsson and we’re working with external partners and customers to establish new collaborations.
 We’re currently building an minimum viable product which will be tested at a leading museum in Northern Europe in the summer of 2020.

-We’ve also signed with an external institution to apply for extra funding in addition to our investments from Ericsson ONE.
+In 2021, we've also signed with an external institution to apply for extra funding in addition to our investments from Ericsson ONE.

 What are the benefits of developing your project within Ericsson ONE?